wtk-dev/scalewize-website/EMAIL_SETUP_GUIDE.md

-# 📧 ScaleWize AI Email System Setup Guide
+# 📧 Henly AI Email System Setup Guide

 ## 🎯 **Overview**

-This guide will help you set up a robust email system for ScaleWize AI using Supabase's email templates and custom SMTP configuration.
+This guide will help you set up a robust email system for Henly AI using Supabase's email templates and custom SMTP configuration.
 The system includes:

 - **Invitation emails** for new team members
 - **Welcome emails** when users join organizations
-- **Professional HTML templates** with ScaleWize branding
+- **Professional HTML templates** with Henly branding
 - **Fallback SMTP service** for reliability

 ## 🚨 **Current Issue**